deephaven/web-client-ui/README.md

 ## Getting Started

 We are still using node 16.x and npm 8.x.
-If you are [using nvm](https://github.com/nvm-sh/nvm#installing-and-updating), there is a [.nvmrc](.nvmrc) file, so just run `nvm install` to get the latest 16.x/8.x versions.
+If you are [using nvm](https://github.com/nvm-sh/nvm#installing-and-updating), there is an [.nvmrc](.nvmrc) file, so just run `nvm install` to get the latest 16.x/8.x versions (or set up your environment to [automatically switch](https://github.com/nvm-sh/nvm#deeper-shell-integration)).
 Otherwise, download from the [node homepage](https://nodejs.org/en/download/).

+### Scripts

-- `npm install` : Install all dependencies and automatically bootstrap packages
+- `npm install` : Install all dependencies and automatically bootstrap packages.
+Should be run before any of the other steps.
 - `npm start`: Start building all packages and watching them (when possible).
 Use when you're developing, and your changes will be picked up automatically.
 - `npm test`: Start running tests in all packages and watching (when possible).
 Use when you're developing, and any breaking changes will be printed out automatically.
 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
-- `npm run version-bump`: Update the version of all packages.
-Used when updating/tagging new versions.
-You'll need to select whether to do a [patch, minor, or major version](https://semver.org/).
-It does not commit the changes.

 ## Package Overview

 There are many packages located in the [packages](./packages) directory.
 A few of the more important ones are:

 - [@deephaven/code-studio](./packages/code-studio): Main web UI used with the [deephaven-core](https://github.com/deephaven/deephaven-core/) backend.
+This package is the main front-end application, and depends on almost all other packages in the repository.
+It is often the easiest way to see the effect of your changes by opening this application.
+Follow the instructions in the [code-studio README.md](https://github.com/deephaven/web-client-ui/blob/main/packages/code-studio/README.md) to get it started.
 - [@deephaven/components](./packages/components): Component library used within the web UI.
 - [@deephaven/grid](./packages/grid): High-performance grid component used to display large tables of data.
+- [@deephaven/dashboard](./packages/dashboard/): Dashboards used in [@deephaven/code-studio](./packages/code-studio) for displaying and organizing panels.
-- [@deephaven/golden-layout](./packages/golden-layout): Layout framework used in [@deephaven/code-studio](./packages/code-studio).
+- [@deephaven/golden-layout](./packages/golden-layout): Layout framework used in [@deephaven/dashboard](./packages/dashboard/).

+## Contributing

+For details on how to contribute to this repository, please see the [contributing guidelines](https://github.com/deephaven/web-client-ui/blob/main/CONTRIBUTING.md).

 ## Creating a New Package

-Depending on what your package is, there are a couple of different templates that may be appropriate
+Depending on what your package is, there are a couple of different templates that may be appropriate.

 ### Application package

 A standalone application with it's own entry point.
-Recommend using the [create-react-app template](https://github.com/facebook/create-react-app).
+Recommend using the [create-react-app template](https://github.com/facebook/create-react-app) with TypeScript enabled.

 ### Component/library package